Yahzarah: 2012–present: Recent activities

 In 2012, Yahzarah began her Tribute to the Beatles Tour.
-In 2015, she toured as a backup for Lenny Kravitz during his Strut Europe Tour.
+In 2014, she started to sing in Lenny Kravitz' band and toured as a backing vocalist during his Strut Tour in Europe.
 In January 2017, she released a single "Running".
-In 2019, she toured as a backup vocalist for Madonna during her Madame X Tour.
+In 2019, she toured as a backing vocalist for Madonna during her Madame X Tour.
+In 2021, she released the album The Ceremony.

 Style

 Vocal ability

 Williams is a lyric soprano and who has been noted for her ability to sing in the whistle register.
 She possesses a four-octave vocal range.
 She has also been credited for her ability to sustain notes in the sixth and seventh octave.

 Influences

 Williams has been influenced by singers such as Prince, Stevie Wonder, and Erykah Badu.
+In an interview with The Couch Sessions, she named Tina Turner, Grace Jones, Diana Ross, Minnie Ripperton, and Mahalia Jackson as the five singers who shaped her into the person she is today.
 Although Yahzarah has done many R&B influenced songs, her primary musical style is heavily influenced by elements of electronic soul and rock.

 Personal life

 On July 28, 2011, Williams gave birth to her first son, Miles.
-He weighed 6 lbs and 5 ounces.